FrancisXIrizarry/Sort-To-Folder/README.md

 I was getting really annoyed at how much space was using in my download folder with a bunch of files just everywhere so I made a program to sort the important types of data (PDF, JPG, MP3, MP4, Etc.), and any I didn't think of would sort themselves into their own folders.
 This is windows based since I use a windows PC, and I did this since a couple of hours ago (C++ 17 and Windows API do not exactly play along, and wstring whilst in C++ 17 and Windows 10 also did not play along quite well).
 I also was unable to use depreciated (or rather should not use) API calls to create folders (Possibly through mkdir, system calls, etc.).

 > This is designed to work only from the Downloads folder on someone's computer.
-(Whole purpose of using Windows API calls)
+(Whole purpose of using Windows API calls/Unix Calls)

 # Intentions
 * Ubuntu 16.04 Adaptation